What To Say to Someone Who Just Got Out of Rehab

 Be Open to Getting Counseling with Them

-Another step you can take to support your family member during their early recovery from drug and alcohol addiction treatment is to be open to working with them.
+Another step you can take to support your family member during their early recovery from alcohol and drug addiction treatment is to be open to working with them.
 If you are very close, consider family treatment.
 Even if you feel you did nothing wrong, the support and guidance provided by the therapist can help restore trust in the relationship.
 This is a very strong way to show you care.

 In family therapy, you will also learn more about how to support your family member.
 This could include a wide range of ways for you to reach out to them.
 You will also get a better idea of their actual needs.